 In the summer hotel rates are at their lowest, and there’s plenty to do indoors and out.
 Even in the heat and humidity, we are happily eating, drinking, dancing, mingling, strutting, and even running.
-From brass bands to block parties to parades to running in a fancy dress (or from the New Orleans version of “the bulls”), there’s something going on every weekend.
+From brass bands to block parties to parades to running in a fancy dress, there’s something going on every weekend.
 Here’s what you shouldn’t miss if you’re in New Orleans this summer.

-Start off with a lovely, smaller French Market Creole Tomato Festival (June 8-9) that celebrates the arrival of the beloved Creole tomato.
-In its 36th year in the summer of 2022, the free festival will again feature two live music stages, cooking demos on the Culinary Stage, kid’s activities, and vendor booths with all things creole tomato (think fried green tomatoes, sandwiches and Bloody Marys).
+Start off with a lovely, smaller French Market Creole Tomato Festival (June 11-12, 2022; 2023 dates TBA) that celebrates the arrival of the beloved Creole tomato.
+In its 36th year in the summer of 2022, the free festival features two stages for live music (French Market and Dutch Alley), kid’s activities, and vendor booths with all things creole tomato (think fried green tomatoes, sandwiches and Bloody Marys).

-Produced and presented by the New Orleans Jazz & Heritage Foundation, the free Louisiana Cajun-Zydeco Festival (June 22–23) features top Cajun and Zydeco musicians from New Orleans and Acadiana on two stages at the Louis Armstrong Park, plus a big arts market, cooking demos, and numerous food options from local vendors, with emphasis on Cajun and Creole food.
-This year, the Grammy winners (and festival regulars) The Lost Bayou Ramblers will headline again along with the Grammy nominees Dwayne Dopsie & the Zydeco Hellraisers.
+Produced and presented by the New Orleans Jazz & Heritage Foundation, the free Louisiana Cajun-Zydeco Festival (June 10-12, 2022; 2023 date TBA) features top Cajun and Zydeco musicians from New Orleans and Acadiana on two stages at the Louis Armstrong Park, plus a big art market, cooking demos, and numerous food options from local vendors, with emphasis on Cajun and Creole food.
+Past festivals were headlined by Grammy winners (and festival regulars) The Lost Bayou Ramblers and Grammy nominees Dwayne Dopsie & the Zydeco Hellraisers.

-This year’s Independence Day weekend is shaping up to be spectacular as usual, filled with special events, fireworks, and — this being New Orleans — great food and music.
+Every year, the Independence Day weekend is spectacular as usual, filled with special events, fireworks, and — this being New Orleans — great food and music.
 Kick off the festivities with Go 4th on the River celebration, a free Dueling Barges fireworks show over the Mississippi River at the Riverfront.

-Running of the Bulls brings Encierro to New Orleans on July 12-14, except the bulls are the Big Easy Rollergirls.
+Running of the Bulls brings Encierro to New Orleans on July 8-10, 2022 (2023 dates TBA), except the bulls are the Big Easy Rollergirls.
 San Fermin in Nueva Orleans pays annual homage to the world-famous Encierro of Pamplona, Spain, running through the CBD starting at the Sugar Mill.

-Celebrate the French National Day in America’s most French city during the annual Bastille Day Fête at the New Orleans Museum of Art (June 12-14), and at the block party on Saturday, July 13 in the 3100 block of Ponce de Leon Street in the city’s historic Faubourg St. John neighborhood, adjacent to Esplanade Avenue.
+Celebrate the French National Day in America’s most French city during the annual Bastille Day block party on Friday, July 14, 2023, in the 3100 block of Ponce de Leon Street in the city’s historic Faubourg St. John neighborhood, adjacent to Esplanade Avenue.
 Live music and kid-friendly events abound, while dozens of local vendors present their food and drinks, many with a French flavor.

-Some of the best restaurants and bars in town celebrate Tales of the Cocktail on July 16-21.
+Some of the best restaurants and bars in town celebrate Tales of the Cocktail on July 23-28, 2023.
 Since 2002 the festival has grown from an annual walking tour of historic New Orleans cocktail bars into a series of dinners, tastings, seminars, and more.
-This year will be its 17th, with Royal Sonesta as the new hotel host and the Highball as the official festival drink.
+(It went virtual during the pandemic and is now a hybrid experience.)
 Expect over 300 events crammed into six days, including the always-popular “best of” Spirited Awards and many cocktail-themed parties.

-Browse the galleries on the White Linen Night on Saturday, August 3 (or its cheeky cousin, the Dirty Linen Night).
-In its 25th year, White Linen Night is a block party and an open house for galleries on the 300-700 blocks of Julia Street in the Warehouse District, with three stages for live music and dozens of food and drink stands.
+Browse the galleries on the White Linen Night on Saturday, August 5, 2023 (or its cheeky cousin, the Dirty Linen Night).
+White Linen Night is a block party and an open house for galleries on the 300-700 blocks of Julia Street in the Warehouse District, with three stages for live music and dozens of food and drink stands.
 About 20 galleries on and around Julia St. will be open to the public, with an after-party traditionally held at the Contemporary Arts Center.

-The Dirty Linen Night (Saturday, August 10) usually follows the White Linen Night on the second Saturday in August.
+The Dirty Linen Night (Saturday, August 12, 2023) usually follows the White Linen Night on the second Saturday in August.
 It’s similar in format, though looser in structure and spanning more territory.
 Although Dirty Linen Night does riff off White Linen Night, it wasn’t created to compete with the Warehouse District event but to promote the many galleries and shops of Royal Street.
 The multi-block party takes over the 200-1000 blocks of Royal Street and some cross streets and adjoining areas in the French Quarter, including Jackson Square and Dutch Alley.
-About 40 galleries are expected to participate again this year, plus a number of shops and restaurants.
+Many galleries in the area participate every year, plus a number of shops and restaurants.

-The incomparable Southern Decadence festival (August 29 – September 2) is traditionally held on the Labor Day weekend.
-It started as a going-away party in the early 70s but now considered the fifth largest event in New Orleans.
-This massive four-day festival celebrates LGBT culture and attracts participants from all over the world.
-Just like every year, most activities will be centered in and around the French Quarter, with lots of block parties and dance parties at bars and clubs on Bourbon Street, plus two parades.
+The incomparable Southern Decadence festival (August 31 – September 4, 2023) is traditionally held on Labor Day weekend.
+It started as a going-away party in the early 70s but is now considered the fifth-largest event in New Orleans.
+This massive four-day festival celebrates the LGBTQIA+ culture and attracts participants from all over the world.
+Every year, most activities are centered in and around the French Quarter, with lots of block parties and dance parties at bars and clubs on Bourbon Street, plus two parades.

 There’s no better time to try out an award-winning restaurant or revisit the old favorite than August, thanks to the annual COOLinary program.
-COOLinary was conceived 15 years ago by New Orleans & Company (formerly the New Orleans Convention and Visitors Bureau) as a promotion to lure diners to local restaurants in the slower summer months — the month of August especially — during which the restaurants all over the city offer discounted dining deals.
-This year, the deals follow the same format as in the previous years: the prix fixe three-course dinner and brunch menus don’t go over $39, and the two- to three-course lunch menus.
+COOLinary was conceived by New Orleans & Company (formerly the New Orleans Convention and Visitors Bureau) as a promotion to lure diners to local restaurants in the slower summer months — the month of August especially — during which restaurants all over the city offer discounted dining deals.
+The deals follow the same format every year: the reasonably priced prix fixe three-course dinner and brunch menus and two- to three-course lunch menus.
 Participating restaurants run the gamut from the iconic high-end to super casual with everything in between.